DataDAO-AI/browsertrix_dataset_scraper/README.md

 First, ensure that docker and [Browsertrix Crawler](https://crawler.docs.browsertrix.com/user-guide/) are installed.
 Run `cargo build --release` to build the executable, then run `./target/release/browsertrix_scraper` to run the scraper.
 The following args can be used:
   * `--url-file <path>` sets the path to the file containing the list of URLs to scrape.
 The default is `./urls.txt`.
 This should be a `.txt` file where each line is a URL to scrape.
 Empty lines and lines starting with `/` will be ignored.
+  * `--uid <uid>` sets the uid for the process that spawns the docker container for browsertrix.
+This can be helpful for getting the right permissions for running docker.
   * `--workers <N>` sets the number of threads to use
   * `--descend-urls` will attempt to crawl sub-directories of each URL in the list, rather than just scraping the listed URLs (which is the default behavior).